 Baby Delivery Process

-The Department of Obstetrics and Gynecology at Winthrop-University Hospital has prepared this detailed information for you about every aspect of the baby delivery process, starting with the day or evening you go into labor and arrive at our renowned New Life Center.
+The Department of Obstetrics and Gynecology at NYU Winthrop Hospital has prepared this detailed information for you about every aspect of the baby delivery process, starting with the day or evening you go into labor and arrive at our renowned New Life Center.

 You’ve been dreaming about this day since you first learned you were pregnant.
 Your obstetrician examined you, told you how far along you were and predicted your “due date.”
 That’s when your maternal clock started ticking!

-When your Obstetrician Tells You to Report to the Hospital
+When your Provider Tells You to Report to the Hospital

-- You will go directly to the New Life Center located on the First Floor of the North Pavilion at Winthrop-University Hospital.
+- You will go directly to the New Life Center located on the First Floor of the North Pavilion at NYU Winthrop Hospital.

 - A Registered Nurse with advanced training and certification in obstetrics will escort you to one of the Center's new triage/exam rooms, each of which has a private bathroom, television and other amenities.

-- You will be examined and monitored, and your physician will be notified of your arrival.
+- You will be examined and monitored, and your provider will be notified of your arrival.
 Once in labor, you will be taken to the Labor/Delivery/Recovery Unit.

 - An Obstetrician is available in the Unit 24 hours a day, 7 days a week.